-During the submission process, you may request that ProQuest/UMI file on your behalf for copyright for $55, payable directly to ProQuest/UMI.
-However, even without registering the thesis/dissertation with the copyright office, the copyright notice on the page following the title page is sufficient to effect a copyright for the author.
+During the submission process, you may request that ProQuest/UMI file on your behalf for copyright for a $55 fee, payable directly to ProQuest/UMI.
+However, even without registering the thesis/dissertation with the federal copyright office, the copyright notice on the page following the title page is sufficient to effect a copyright for the author.

 3. Submit forms and fees.

-After submitting your thesis/dissertation, deliver the following materials to the Graduate School in the Couper Administration Building, Room 134:
+After submitting your thesis/dissertation electronically, submit the following materials to the Graduate School.

 |Survey of Earned Doctorates (SED)||Mandatory for doctoral students|